UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_overview.rst

 Gaussian (Normal)
 ==================================================================================================================================
 * The supported types are integer, integer_vector, real, real_vector, unsigned, signed and std_logic_vector.
+Note that unsigned, signed and std_logic_vector lengths bigger than 32 bits are not supported however.
 * The types *time* and *time_vector* are not supported with this distribution.
 Use instead *integer* and multiply by time unit.
 * Only the min/max constraints are supported when using this distribution, i.e. no set_of_values are supported.
 * Cannot be combined with cyclic or uniqueness parameters.